BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/03-Features/01-Primary/03-sig_locs.md

 For method == "mode":
 - `max_clusters`: (int, units: None, default: -1) the maximum number of clusters to use.
 If set to -1, then min_cluster_size will be used to determine the number of clusters returned (see below).
 If there are less clusters than max_clusters then all clusters will be returned.
 - `min_cluster_size`: (float, units: None, default: 0.01) the minimum size of possible clusters as a percentage of the total number of points. (ex: if the total number of points is 100 and min_cluster_size is set to 0.2 then any clusters with more than 20 points will be used).
-- `max_dist`: (float, units: None, default: 300) if clusters are less than max_dist away from one another, they will be merged into one cluster.
+- `max_dist`: (float, units: m, default: 300) if clusters are less than max_dist away from one another, they will be merged into one cluster.
 To not merge clusters, set max_dist to 0.

 #### Data
 - `start`: (int, units: ms) the start time.